 There were awesome amounts of money being spent in the Washington DC region, but no significant interest in something like PERMANENT, with no political base.
 I also thought it would be much better to have PERMANENT be a private sector venture, not a government program.
 I knew how government works, but I had a gut feeling that I needed experience way outside of Washington DC, preferably in the purely private sector, and multinational.

 There are parts I left out of this article because I wrote about them already here: www.ThailandGuru.com/journal-mp-thailand.html

 In retrospect, I see my biggest mistake in life being that I moved away from the US right when the internet was about to explode in business.
-I was a leader at that time, with a leading public system.
+I was a leader at that time, with a leading online system on my home network of computers, phone lines, and a leased line to an ISP.
 The world wide web was just about to become out, bolstered by Windows 95.
 But in 1994, I was packing up and going out to travel the world.

 Next section: Ages 35-40 first overseas

 mark-prado.com > History > Ages 27-35, Washington, D.C., consultant (1987-1994)

 If you choose to submit feedback, then I wish to thank you in advance.
 After you click on Submit, the page will jump to the top.

 Site map for all pages on this website: Site Map